-The Design Technology Department consists of 3 full time teachers plus 2 technicians.
+The Design Technology Department consists of 3 full time teachers plus 1 part-time and 2 technicians.
 There are 3 well equipped workshops with two of these geared towards GCSE and A Level examination work.
 The third smaller workshop caters mainly to the Key Stage 3 students as well as some work in Key Stage 4.
 Equipment caters for many traditional techniques such as engineering lathe-work, wood-turning, alloy casting, thermoforming, welding, brazing, bench-work in a range of resistant and compliant materials through hand-tools and bench-top equipment such as scroll saws, disc sanders and column drills.
 Additionally, students carry out a wide range of CAD / CAM work with a laser cutter and 3D printer in each workshop and a Boxford 3D router, all of which are used extensively as rapid-prototyping tools during product development and final manufacture.
 There is a strong emphasis on combining traditional designing and manufacturing methods with the more modern CAD / CAM techniques.